d-mironova/high_performance_computing/README.md

 # High Performance Computing

 This is a repository for the projects I completed related to high performance computing.
+The running instructions are stated in report files in the corresponding project directory.

 ## Course Overview